The Kolmogorov-Zakharov Model for Optical Fiber Communication: Comparing the KZ and GN Models

-Since the GN model assumes a perfect Gaussian distribution, only the real parts of the 4- and 6-point moments are responsible for spectrum evolution.
-In particular, the cross term in \eqref{eq:s-pert} is ignored because $\tilde S_{lmnk}=0$.

-In contrast, changes in the KZ PSD stem merely from $\Im(\mu_{lmnk})=\Im(\tilde S_{lmnk})$, \ie, the term that is ignored in the GN model.
+Since the GN model assumes a Gaussian distribution, only $\Re(\mu_{lmnk})$ and $\Re(\mu_{lmnrpq})$ are responsible for spectrum evolution.
+In contrast, changes in the KZ PSD stem merely from $\Im(\mu_{lmnk})$.
 Because of the important factor $j$ in the NLS equation, $\Re(\mu_{lmnk})$ does not contribute to changes in PSD.
 Arbitrary non-Gaussian statistics can occur along $\Re(\mu_{lmnk})$ without impacting the PSD.
-Under the assumptions of the GN model, $\Im(\mu_{lmnk})=0$ and the KZ model correctly predicts a stationary spectrum.
+Under the assumptions of the GN model (that the probability distribution is Gaussian in evolution), $\Im(\mu_{lmnk})=0$ and the KZ model (correctly) predicts a stationary spectrum.
 Consequently, deviations from Gaussianity are necessary for any spectral change.

-In the KZ model $\Im(\mu_{lmnk})$ is found via its differential equation and is used to obtain $S_k^{\text{KZ}}$.
-Examining $\Im(\mu_{lmnk}(z))$, one finds it cubic in $S_k$ and comparable to $\Re(\mu_{lmn'l'm'n})$.
-As a result, signal distribution should be non-Gaussian and $\mu_{lmnk}$ cannot be ignored in the GN model.
-This interference adds destructively to the last term in $S^{\text{GN}}$ in \eqref{eq:ppsd} and reduces the GN PSD.

-Another problem with the signal perturbation, and consequently with the GN model, is that here one works with moments, not the cumulants as in the KZ model.
-Note that even for a perfectly Gaussian input, where $\mu_{123\omega}=0$ in \eqref{eq:s-pert} and its omission is no longer responsible for the errors in the GN PSD, $S^{\text{GN}}_k$ is still nonstationary.
-This is because, unlike cumulants, one cannot ignore higher-order moments.
-For instance, for a scalar Gaussian random variable $X$, $\E|X|^{2n}=(\E|X|^2)^{n}(2n-1)!!$, where $n!!=n(n-2)(n-4)\cdots$.
-The even moments are non-zero, and indeed grow with $n$.
-For the Gaussian input, if one includes all higher-order moments in the GN model, the first-order PSD $S_k^{\text{GN}}$ is canceled out and a stationary energy-preserving spectrum is obtained.
+A problem with the signal perturbation, and consequently with the GN model, is that here one works with moments, not the cumulants as in the KZ model.
+Moments of a scalar Gaussian random variable $X$, are $\E|X|^{2n}=(\E|X|^2)^{n}(2n-1)!!$, where $n!!=n(n-2)(n-4)\cdots$, which grow with $n$.
+Higher-order moments cannot be ignored in the analysis.
 In contrast, higher-order cumulants are zero for Gaussian distribution and as the amplitude is increased, they are gradually generated sequentially in increasing order.
-This fact that cumulants are centered around a Gaussian distribution makes them suitable for use in a perturbation theory around the linear solution.
+The fact that cumulants are centered around a Gaussian distribution makes them suitable for use in a perturbation theory around the linear solution.